LSSTDESC/rail/docs/source/rail_stages/estimation.rst

 RAIL Package: https://github.com/LSSTDESC/rail_bpz

-BPZ is a template-based estimator developed by [Benitez et al (2000)](https://ui.adsabs.harvard.edu/abs/2000ApJ...536..571B).
+:py:mod:`BPZ` is a template-based estimator developed by [Benitez et al (2000)](https://ui.adsabs.harvard.edu/abs/2000ApJ...536..571B).
 Like many template-based codes, it operates by computing synthetic fluxes for an input set of SEDs by integrating the products of the SEDs and the filter bandpass curves for a particular survey.

-The `BPZliteEstimator` stage takes a `TableHandle` catalog of magnitudes and magnitude errors as input, and returns an interpolated grid `qp.Ensemble` of posterior PDFs.
+The :py:class:`BPZliteEstimator` stage takes a :py:class:`TableHandle` catalog of magnitudes and magnitude errors as input, and returns an interpolated grid :py:class:`qp.Ensemble` of posterior PDFs.
 As the likelihood values are computed on a grid, the mode values for each galaxy as measured on the grid are also returned by default.
 Also included in the ancillary data are values `tb` corresponding to the